eomielan/hand-gesture-classifier/README.md

 # Rock-Paper-Scissors-Tron Hand Gesture CNN

 This repository contains an updated version of the Machine Learning component for the RPS-TRON project.
 It contains a Convolutional Neural Network designed to classify hand gestures as either 'rock,' 'paper,' or 'scissors'.
-Please note that while this version shares its roots with the model employed in RPS-TRON, it is an evolved iteration, not an exact match.

 ## Video Demonstration